Leiden Manifesto: DORA and other predecessors

 Interest in the reform of how research assessment is conducted is an ongoing debate in the scientific community.
 A well known declaration intended to quell the use of the impact factor, the San Francisco Declaration on Research Assessment was published around two years prior to the manifesto.
 The LM broadened the ideas presented in the DORA, which has now since been signed by over 2000 organizations and over 15000 individuals.

 One of the main concerns about overuse of citation-based performance indicators came from the observation that smaller research organizations and institutions may be negatively affected by their metric indices.
 In one public debate at the Centre for Science and Technology Studies at Leiden University, it was acknowledged that indicators which measure citations may give "more weight to publications from fields with a high expected number of citations than to publications from fields with a low expected number of citations".

 Although the main focus of the LM is based on the use of scientometrics for research evaluation, in its background, Hicks et al. also explain why overuse of metrics can adversely affect the wider scholarly community, such as the position of universities in global rankings.
 According to Hicks et al., scientific metrics such as citation rate are used far too much for ranking the quality of universities (and thus the quality of their research output).

 Journal impact factor

 The background for the LM describes why misusing metrics is becoming a larger problem in the scientific community.
 The journal impact factor, originally created by Eugene Garfield as a method for librarians to collect data to facilitate selecting journals to purchase, is now mainly used as a method of judging journal quality.
 This is seen by Hicks et al. as an abuse of data in order to examine research too hastily.
-For example, an impact factor, while a good metric to measure the size and experience of a journal, may or may not be sufficient enough to accurately describe the quality of its papers, and even less so for a single paper.
+For example, an impact factor, while a good metric to measure the size and experience of a journal, may or may not be sufficient to accurately describe the quality of its papers, and even less so for a single paper.